 Queen Mother Stand

-Roof: Located just yards past the Grand National finish line, and close to where the horses enter the racecourse, the uncovered Queen Mother Stand Roof offers premium standing viewing of the course and is in close proximity to the Parade Ring and Winnerís Enclosure, and not far from the Red Rum Garden.
+Roof: Located just yards past the Grand National finish line, the Queen Mother Stand Roof offers premium standing viewing.
+It’s close to where the horses enter the racecourse, the Parade Ring and Winner’s Enclosure.
+It’s also not far from the Red Rum Garden.

 Earl of Derby and Lord Sefton Stands

 Terraces: Not to be confused with roof badges, the terraces are lower than other standing enclosures but offer a prime spot, closer to the action than anywhere else on the racecourse.
-Located either side of the horse walk, be the first to cheer a winner on its way back to the Winnerís Enclosure as well as witness the colourful preparations of horses and jockeys at the Grand National start.
+Located either side of the horse walk, be the first to cheer a winner on its way back to the Winner’s Enclosure as well as witness the colourful preparations of horses and jockeys at the Grand National start.

 West Tip Seats